Cinnamon Rolls With Cream Cheese Frosting (VIDEO)

 - Cream Cheese.
 Use full-fat block cream cheese if possible and not those sold in the tub.
-The cream cheese sold in a tubs make frosting that is runnier than block cream cheese but if that's all you've got use it.
+The cream cheese sold in tubs makes frosting that is runnier than block cream cheese but if that’s all you’ve got use it.

 - Vanilla Extract.
 Use good quality vanilla extract so that vanilla flavor can shine through.
 I used my homemade vanilla extract and the flavor intensely good!

 How To Make Cinnamon Rolls With Cream Cheese Frosting

 First, mix all the ingredients for the dough together to form a nice soft dough.
 Knead the dough until smooth.
 A soft dough ensures soft fluffy rolls.

 Let the dough rise until doubled in size then punch the dough to take out extra air.
 Roll the dough into a rectangle.

 Next spread butter on the dough.